Part 5

 In 2024 BBC Introducing changed format from an indoor marquee to an outdoor saddlespan design stage.

 On the track which leads from the Pyramid Stage to the Woodsies tent you can find San Remo.
 There have been several incarnations here over the years.
 From 2011 to 2019 it was a venue called the "Beat Hotel".
 In 2010 it was the “Cocktail & Dreams” karaoke bar and prior to that it was the “Guardian Lounge”, where some of the big name bands appearing on the main stages over the weekend played more intimate sets.
-The line up at San Remo included a good mixture of live acts and DJs right through to 3am each night from Thursday to Sunday in 2024.
+The line up at San Remo included a good mixture of live acts and DJs right through to 3am each night from Thursday to Sunday in 2025.

 Close to the West Holts Stage you can find the Glasto Latino area.
 Live salsa and tango music is played here from Wednesday evening onwards and experts and beginners alike can hit the dancefloor and also join in the free classes throughout the daytime.
 They do a very quaffable Mojito here and not unreasonably priced too.

 Positioned in a small wooded area on Pennard Hill, way up beyond the Tipi Field, you can find Strummerville.
 The Joe Strummer Foundation are a co-operative who tour various festivals promoting grass roots music in memory of the legendary leader of The Clash.
 You can snuggle down in the comfy sofas next to a roaring fire while you enjoy the acts playing on what must surely be the smallest stage at Glastonbury.
 However the miniscule scale didn't prevent Mumford & Sons playing a secret gig on the stage in 2011 when it was positioned in one of its previous homes in the Unfair Ground.
-You can read more about The Joe Strummer Foundation and the projects they are involved in on their website HERE.

 As well as all of the above, several of the bars, cafes and stalls dotted around the site have small stages where acts will entertain you while you glug your cider and munch your falafels.
 You are unlikely to find any details of who is playing or even where these venues are in the programme.
 You'll just have to wander and discover them for yourselves.